Installing Envoy

 There are many documented installation methods that are maintained by the Envoy team.

-You may choose any of those options, and should explicitly set DH_ENVOY_INSTALL_MODE=NONE; even though it is the default installation mode, it is best to be explicit about your configuration.
+You may choose any of those options, and should explicitly set DH_ENVOY_INSTALL_MODE=NONE; even though NONE is the default installation mode, it is best to be explicit about your configuration.

-However you choose to install Envoy, ensure you use the Deephaven-tested Envoy version listed in the product support matrix.
+However you choose to install Envoy, use envoy --version to verify you are using the Deephaven-tested Envoy version listed in the product support matrix.

 For example, on Ubuntu systems, if you follow Envoy's installation instructions, make sure to specify the Envoy version when installing with apt-get: